acenet-arc/ACENET_Summer_School_Dask/_episodes/introduction.md

 exercises: 0
 questions:
 - "What is Dask?"
+- "What problem is Dask trying to solve?"
-- "How does it work?"
+- "How does Dask work?"
 objectives:
-- ""
+- "Know why Dask "
 keypoints:
+- "Dask has a familiar interface, similar to NumPy, Pandas, or PySpark."
+- "Dasks creates task graphs which allow it to schedule independent tasks in parallel."
 - ""
 start: true
 ---

 Dask is a flexible library for parallel computing in Python.
 Python code is (or was) a bit notoriously difficult to parallelize because of something called the global interpreter lock ([GIL](https://realpython.com/python-gil/)) which essentially meant Python couldn't be multi-threaded within a single process.
 Dask was started because of a desire to parallelize the existing SciPy stack and libraries spun off from that.
-It started by attempting to parallelize the NumPY library because it forms the basis on which SciPy was built.
-NumPy was also difficult to use when working with large datasets that didn't fit nicely into memory but that fit nicely onto disk.
+It started by attempting to parallelize the NumPy library because it forms the basis on which SciPy was built.
+NumPy was also difficult to use when working with large data sets that didn't fit nicely into memory but that fit nicely onto disk.

 ## Dask tries to be familiar

 If you are already used to working with python module such as [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), or [PySpark](https://spark.apache.org/docs/latest/api/python/) Dask provides similar interfaces allowing python code already using these modules to be converted to use Dask parallel constructs easily.

 ## How does Dask work?